AlGepe/OmniSnippets_JS/docs/generalTips/usefulStuff/pictures.rst

 You can see that some piece of image size was cut off.

-Now, the image is ready for `uploading via Omni FTP <https://omnigeneraltips.readthedocs.io/en/latest/generalTips/textStructure/editCalculatorText/textEditor/pictures.html#how-to-upload-pictures>`__!
+Now, the image is ready for :ref:`uploading via Omni FTP <textEditorPicturesUpload>`!